 However, we can’t continue without the kind support of our donors.
 Please give what you can and help us donate artificial limbs, run blood donation camps, and keep offering support to those struggling with the effects of conditions like thalassemia.
 Sometimes, a simple procedure or course of treatment can provide long-lasting health benefits for many years into the future.

 Discover how your donations can help those in need below.

-We provide free dialysis for those with Advanced Kidney Failure, helping vulnerable people who are suffering to overcome the burden of financial worries on top of ill health.
+We provide free dialysis for those with advanced kidney failure, helping vulnerable people who are suffering overcome the burden of financial worries on top of ill health.

 Increase in death rates in 2013 from chronic kidney disease

 People in Pakistan are suffering from various forms of kidney diseases

 Pakistani’s die of kidney failure each year

 Formally trained Nephrologists in Pakistan for a population of 160 million compared to 5000 in USA for a population of 300 million

 Thalassemia is a hereditary condition which reduces the amount of haemoglobin in the body.
 The condition can lead to anaemia, which if left untreated, can worsen and become critical.
 At Al Mustafa Welfare Trust, we work to provide vital support to people who have been diagnosed with thalassemia, helping to improve their quality of life and show them how to manage their condition.

 In Pakistan, 6,000 children each year are born with Thalassemia Major